ChiaraSapo/exp-rob-assignment3/README.md

 ### Other important features
 Explore_lite was used by launching and then stopping the explore.launch file from within the states that needed it.

-MoveBase was used by creating a simple action client with a MoveBaseAction in the function move_dog.
+MoveBase was used by creating a simple action client with a MoveBaseAction in the **function move_dog**.
 This function first sets the right angle towards the target by directly publishing on the cmd_vel topic, then calls the MoveBase service to go there.
 MoveBase assures obstacle avoidance but works better if the angle is previously set (problems in moving towards the human during play).

 The camera info is read by subscribing to the topic camera_info, and the odometry is read by subscribing to the topic odom.

-The user is implemented by the function user_says in which he can interact by sending a Play command to the robot, followed by a GoTo command + target location (Entrance, Closet, Living room, Kitchen, Bathroom, Bedroom)
+The user is implemented by the **function user_says** in which he can interact by sending a Play command to the robot, followed by a GoTo command + target location (Entrance, Closet, Living room, Kitchen, Bathroom, Bedroom)

 ## Camera_manager